AndreiShenets/AndreiShenets/structured-lists/README.md

 ## Instead of a conclusion

-Having in your arsenal useful instruments is a great thing.
-Structured Lists give you an additional, simple, powerful, extensible, maybe situational instrument to achieve your goals.
+Having in your arsenal useful instruments is great.
+Structured Lists give you an additional, simple, powerful, extensible, maybe situational instrument to achieve your goals and help you to plan or describe things in a structured way.
 So use it if you think it is worth it.
 It doesn't need any special training or tool support.
-Just use obvious and self-explanatory convention and you are good to go.
+Just use obvious and self-explanatory convention, be creative and you are good to go.